Uncaught TypeError: Cannot use ‘in’ operator to search for ‘x’ in JavaScript

 This error typically occurs in these cases:

-1. Checking properties on null or undefined
+- Checking properties on

-3. Incorrectly accessing properties from APIs or undefined objects
+inon a non-object type like a number or string - Incorrectly accessing properties from APIs or undefined objects

 Step-by-Step Debugging and Fixing